The emergence of French statistics. How mathematics entered the world of statistics in France during the 1920s: Emile Borel's apprenticeship in randomness

-\begin{quote} I would like to address all those who shared Bertrand's opinion about the kinetic theory of gases, that the problems of probability are similar to the problem of finding the captain's age when you know the height of the big mast.
-If their scruples are partly justified because you cannot blame a mathematician with his love of rigor, it nevertheless does not seem to me impossible to content them.
-This is the aim of the following pages : they do not bring any real advance in the theory from the physical point of view; but they maybe will result in convincing several mathematicians of its interest, and, by increasing the number of researchers, will indirectly contribute to its development.
-If it is the case, they will not have been useless, independently of the esthetical interest connected with any logical construction\footnote{Je voudrais m'adresser \`a tous ceux qui, au sujet de la th\'eorie cin\'etique des gaz, partagent l'opinion de Bertrand que les probl\`emes de probabilit\'e sont semblables au probl\`eme de trouver l'\^age du capitaine quand on conna\^\i t la hauteur du grand m\^at.
+\begin{quote} I would like to address all those who shared Bertrand's opinion about the kinetic theory of gases, that the problems of probability are similar to the problem of finding the captain's age when you know the height of the mainmast.
+If their scruples are partly justified because you cannot blame a mathematician with his love of rigor, it nevertheless does not seem to me impossible to make them happy.
+This is the aim of the following pages : they do not bring any real advance in the theory from the physical point of view; but perhaps they will result in convincing several mathematicians of its interest, and, by increasing the number of researchers, will indirectly contribute to its development.
+If this is the case, they will not have been useless, independently of the esthetic interest connected with any logical construction\footnote{Je voudrais m'adresser \`a tous ceux qui, au sujet de la th\'eorie cin\'etique des gaz, partagent l'opinion de Bertrand que les probl\`emes de probabilit\'e sont semblables au probl\`eme de trouver l'\^age du capitaine quand on conna\^\i t la hauteur du grand m\^at.
 Si leurs scrupules sont justifi\'es jusqu'\`a un certain point parce qu'on ne peut reprocher \`a un math\'ematicien son amour de la rigueur, il ne me semble cependant pas impossible de les contenter.
 C'est le but des pages qui suivent : elles ne font faire aucun progr\`es r\'eel \`a la th\'eorie du point de vue physique; mais elles arriveront peut \^etre \`a convaincre plusieurs math\'ematiciens de son int\'er\^et, et, en augmentant le nombre de chercheurs, contribueront indirectement \`a son d\'eveloppement.
-Si c'est le cas, elles n'auront pas \'et\'e inutiles, ind\'ependamment de l'int\'er\^et esth\'etique pr\'esent dans toute construction logique}.\end{quote} Borel's most important probabilistic achievement is the seminal paper \cite{Borel1909} devoted to denumerable probabilities and how they can be used for arithmetical considerations, probably one of the most important probabilistic papers of all times.
-Once again appeared here the study of continued fractions which subsequently had considerable consequences for modern probability theory - see \cite{VonPlato1994}, \cite{Mazliak2009}.
-Borel stated here a first form of the strong law of large numbers, catching his contemporaneous {\it by surprise} (\cite{VonPlato1994}, p.57) with this strange way of proving that almost every real number satisfied a property though it was hard to decide whether any particular number satisfied it.
-For Borel, on the contrary, such an assertion was a brilliant justification for his aforementioned intuition that a probabilistic answer was well adapted for providing a new modality of existence.
-The question is to describe an impossibility by asserting that a set is negligible.
-This situation of almost impossibility or almost certitude is the only one when one may attribute an objective value to probability.
-For Borel, the central notion of probability theory (he will even call it later {\it La loi unique du hasard}, the unique law of randomness) is the interpretation that events with minute probability are impossible, as is illustrated by his famous popular image of the typing monkey reconstituting the books of the National Library.
-For Borel, calculus of probability was seen as an application of mathematical analysis.
-One must therefore consider its results with the same caution as for any other application.
-In particular, it is necessary to keep in mind that all the data we can collect contain imprecision.
-He wrote in \cite{Borel1909}
+Si c'est le cas, elles n'auront pas \'et\'e inutiles, ind\'ependamment de l'int\'er\^et esth\'etique pr\'esent dans toute construction logique}.\end{quote}